 An investment in the New Shares, Preferential Rights and Scrips involves substantial risks.
 You should carefully consider the following information about certain of these risks, together with the information contained in this Prospectus, before deciding to subscribe to New Shares.
 If any of the following risks actually occurs, the Group's business, results of operations, financial condition and prospects could be adversely affected.
 In that case, the trading price of the Company's shares could decline and subscribers for the New Shares, Preferential Rights and Scrips could lose all or part of their investment.
-Before making an investment decision with respect to any New Shares, prospective investors should consult their own stockbroker, bank manager, lawyer, auditor or other financial, legal and tax advisers and carefully review the risks associated with an investment in the New Shares, Preferential Rights and Scrips and consider such an investment decision in light of the prospective investor's own circumstances.
+Before making an investment decision with respect to any New Shares, prospective investors should consult their own stockbroker, bank manager, lawyer, auditor or other financial, legal and tax advisers and carefully review the risks associated with an investment in the New Shares, Preferential Rights and Scrips or other financial, legal and tax advisers and carefully review the risks associated with an investment in the prospective investor's own circumstances.